eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/2-Use-BufferedReader-BufferedWriter-File-FileReader-FileWriter-FileInputStream-FileOutputStream-ObjectOutputStream-ObjectInputStream-and-PrintWriter.md

 [ObjectOutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/ObjectOutputStream.html)

 ObjectOutputStream allows you to write serialized objects (their class must implement java.io.Serializable) from an OutputStream instead of only bytes.
-You wrap an OutputStream in a ObjectOutputStream like this:
+You wrap an OutputStream in an ObjectOutputStream like this:
 ````java
 class Test implements java.io.Serializable {}
 ...